sol1/icingaweb2-module-global-dashboards/README.md

 3. Add access permissions to the roles that should have access to the global-dashboards module.

 ## Configuration
-To configure your own global dashbaord you need to add the details for you dashboard to `configuration.php`.
+To configure your own global dashbaord you need to add the details for your dashboard to `configuration.php`.

 The example below would create a new global dashboard with the name Example, the dashboard would contain one element with the title Tactical Overview and the url it points to would be http(s)://icinga.your.domain/icingaweb2/monitoring/tactical
 ```